jaggerabney/Device-Audit-Thingy/README.md

 To not disclose _everything_ that the district has, I've chosen to keep these files out of the repo.
 If you're the one person who will actually use this script, however, you know what these files are.

 Because DAT is ran from a .jar file, it's most convenient to run it from the command line.
-I plan on making it capable of launching on its own in the future, but for now, it's have to be a command line only program.
+I plan on making it capable of launching on its own in the future, but for now, it's meant to be run from the command line.
 This is the command I've been using to run it:

     java -jar dat-v[version number].jar